 8) Language & Concepts

-Each of these overarching thematic areas is introduced with regards to its content and is followed by a detailed description of the principles that pertain to the thematic.
+For each of the overarching themes there is an introduction followed by a detailed description of the principles for that thematic group.

-At the end of the guide, the principles are reordered in a processual checklist provided to the ontology modeller which is intended to be used as a reminder and verification tool during the setup, execution and evaluation of a modelling activity.
+At the end of the guide, the principles are reordered in a processual checklist which is intended to be used as a reminder and verification tool during the setup, execution and evaluation of a modelling activity.

 That being said, the principles introduced here can be taken up and applied under a number of different considerations and use scenarios beyond a direct modelling exercise.
 Particularly they bear a relation to questions of: